 As the parent, you may feel more comfortable holding onto the prescription drug(s) yourself.
 When your teen is in pain, you can administer according to doctor recommendations.
 Depending on what the medication is for, your child may not need the entire bottle.
 If so, take any unused prescriptions to a local prescription drop-off center to properly dispose of the materials.

 In the event your teenager does develop an opioid use disorder, prompt treatment is paramount.
 In most states, Medication-Assisted Treatment, an evidence-based treatment approach for opioid use, is not available to individuals under 18.
-Fortunately, there are many viable treatment options, including inpatient treatment, therapy, and outpatient treatment.
+Fortunately, there are many viable treatment options, including detox, inpatient treatment, therapy, and outpatient treatment.

 All content provided on the Pyramid Healthcare, Inc. blog is for informational purposes only and is not intended to represent medical advice.
 Pyramid Healthcare, Inc. and its blog authors make no guarantees as to the accuracy or completeness of any information on this site or found by following any link on this site.
 Pyramid Healthcare, Inc. and its blog authors will not be liable for any errors or omissions in the information provided in the blog, nor be liable for any losses, injuries, or damages from the display or use of this information.
 The opinions stated in this blog reflect those of the author(s) and not necessarily those of Pyramid Healthcare, Inc. These terms and conditions are subject to change at any time with or without notice.